Why study Law (Pre)?

 Why study in Pre-Law at AU?

-Aurora University faculty members have created an experiential and high-impact Pre-Law program, which includes a Law School Admission Test (LSAT) preparatory course.
-As part of the program, students work with faculty members to contact law professionals to discuss the range of career opportunities, build relationships, and gauge interest in attending law school.
-AU faculty also help you to thoroughly research your top law school choices with regard to faculty strengths, funding opportunities, LSAT expectations, and other factors.
-This one-on-one, personalized attention during the counseling process gives students the support they need as they make the transition from undergrad to law school.
+As a Pre-Law student at Aurora University, you will participate in an experiential and high-impact program.
+You will work with faculty members, including AU's Pre-Law Advisors Mark Petersen and Marcia K. Thompson, to discuss the range of career opportunities, meet working lawyers, build relationships, and gauge your interest in attending law school.
+Your advisors will also help you thoroughly research your top law school choices with regard to faculty strengths, funding opportunities, LSAT expectations, and other factors.
+This one-on-one, personalized attention during the counseling process gives you the support you need as you make the transition from undergraduate studies to law school.

 How much education is required to become a lawyer?